yuabrahamliu/proRate/README.md

 #> 6       0.7977802     66465 0.4751674 0.11949146 75.033895
 ```

-As mentioned above, to infer a gene’s transition point between the Pol II depleted region and the occupied region, *proRate* first divides the gene body into 40 bins, which can also be set as other bin numbers via the parameter `window_num`, and then calculates the normalized read ratio between `time2file` and `time1file` for each bin to identify the transition bin.
+As mentioned above, to infer a gene's transition point between the Pol II depleted region and the occupied region, *proRate* first divides the gene body into 40 bins, which can also be set as other bin numbers via the parameter `window_num`, and then calculates the normalized read ratio between `time2file` and `time1file` for each bin to identify the transition bin.
 After that, the single-base-level transition point can be further identified within the merged region of this bin and its downstream neighbor.
 Both the LSS and HMM methods can be used to infer the transition bin and transition base pair.
 From the “report” slot of `wtrates` above, the gene Mamdc2 has the most significant difference between its two regions.
 Then, another function, `addtrack,` can be used to show the plots for its bin-level and base-level ratios and the inferred transition bin and base pair.
-Its parameter `genedat` accepts a subset of `wtrates`’s “report” slot.
+Its parameter `genedat` accepts a subset of `wtrates`'s “report” slot.
 Here, it is the one only containing the row for the gene `Mamdc2`.
-The parameters `binplotdat` and `expandplotdat` accept the plot data for the bin level and base level, which can be reached from `wtrates`’s other two slots, i.e., “binplots” and “expandplots”.
+The parameters `binplotdat` and `expandplotdat` accept the plot data for the bin level and base level, which can be reached from `wtrates`'s other two slots, i.e., “binplots” and “expandplots”.
 The parameters `genomename` and `method` are the ones previously used by `calrate`, and the parameters `textsize`, `titlesize`, `face` are used to control the font size and face of the texts and title of the plots.

 ```
 addtrack(genedat = subset(wtrates$report, gene_id == "Mamdc2"),